DirkSonguer/Vitou/documentation/server/howto.md

 * Define the connection port the clients will connect at
 * Activate all modules your game would need from the server (delete the rest from activeModules)
-* Define the directory you will place your game modules in
+* Define the directories you will place your game modules and data in
-* Optional: Set configurations for respective modules
+* Optional: Define successors and set configuration for respective modules

 ## Create a new directory for your game